 - Improve the transportation environment to better accommodate the safety, access, and mobility of aging road users

-Working together to address and meet these objectives will help our Coalition meet the overall goal of the Aging in Place focus area, which is to "promote and encourage practices that support and enhance aging in place".
+Working together to address and meet these objectives will help us meet the overall goal of the Aging in Place Focus Area, which is to "promote and encourage practices that support and enhance aging in place".

-The Safe Mobility for Life Coalition would like to spread the word about the benefits of lifelong communities and share ways to determine how well a community can meet your mobility needs to help you successfully age in place.
+The Safe Mobility for Life Coalition would like to spread the word about the benefits of Age-Friendly Communities and share ways to determine how well a community can meet your mobility needs to help you successfully age in place.

-Take a few minutes to watch the Lifelong Communities in Florida video to learn more about what a lifelong community can offer and where you can access more information.
+Take a few minutes to watch the Age-Friendly Communities in Florida video to learn more about what an Age-Friendly Community can offer.

 |Community Design||Getting Around|